BlakesMakes/Voron-Things/voron 2.4/configurations/README.md

 # Here are my configurations.

 ## These will not necessarily work on your printer.
-I intend them to be used only as a reference.
+I reccomend you only use them as references.